-Two-time All-American Nick Marable came to Morgantown in the summer of 2014 has helped coach Sammie Henson bring the program to new heights in his first two seasons with the program.
+Two-time All-American Nick Marable came to Morgantown in the summer of 2014 has helped coach Sammie Henson bring the program to new heights in his three seasons with the program.
 He is an integral part of the recruiting process and specializes in coaching the upper weight classes.

 During the 2014-15 season, the Mountaineers made numerous strides in moving the program forward.
 WVU defeated a pair of ranked opponents in then-No. 25 Bucknell and then-No. 18 Pitt, briefly making an appearance in the top-25 rankings themselves for the first time in years.
 The squads win over the rival Panthers was its first since 2007.
 A trio of wrestlers earned podium honors at the 33rd Annual Cliff Keen Las Vegas Invitational, leading the Mountaineers to their best showing since 2007 with a 16th-place finish.